Federico Sossai

 In my vision, a powerful langugage allows users to express high-level properties of their algorithms, while a powerful compiler should exploit them and minimize the performance cost of the abstractions that permit such expressiveness.

-When single-core performance is not enough, the problem is exacerbated by manual parallelelization techniques that, for example, require data structures to be reshaped or even worse, redesigned.
+When single-core performance is not enough, the problem is exacerbated by manual parallelization techniques that, for example, require data structures to be reshaped or even worse, redesigned.

 This is why I’m investigating the following questions: